-Between business emails, basketball practices, exercise, cooking, and cleaning, it can be difficult to find time for activities that the whole family to enjoy together.
+Between business emails, basketball practices, exercise, cooking, and cleaning, it can be difficult to find time for activities that the whole family enjoys together.
 However, it is so important to make time for family fun and bonding.
-There are endless fun activities to do with kids but here are 20 fun outdoor family activities that your family is sure love.
-Some can even be done outside in your own back yard.
+There are endless fun activities to do with kids but here are 20 fun outdoor family activities that your family is sure to love.
+Some can even be done outside in your own backyard.

 There’s no doubt about it, kids love being outdoors.
 Whether you’re out in the garden, at the park, or up a mountain somewhere, a little fresh air works wonders by allowing your kids to work off that excess energy.
 If sometimes it takes a little effort to pry your little ones (or slightly bigger ones) off the sofa, here are some simple suggestions to help you enjoy the great outdoors together as a family.
 The best way to make kids want to spend time outdoors is to do outdoor activities for family on a regular basis to help them develop the habit.

 Sometimes the simple things are the best things.
 When the weather is nice, grab a basket, a blanket, and a Frisbee and an open outdoor space or park.
 Enjoy some lovely sandwiches and treats with your kids.
 Then you can toss a Frisbee or football together or go on a nature scavenger hunt.
 You can also bring along some printable nature bingo cards for added fun.
 There is nothing like getting out of the house on a beautiful day.

 Host a Family Olympics